Creating data mart relationships

 - Apply Prefix to Value Names

-- Specify a Prefix to be applied to the members that you are exporting from the Pillar application to the data mart.
+- Specify a prefix that you can apply to the members that you are exporting from the Pillar application to the data mart.

 - No Value Member Name